Accessibility Skip to main content

 We would like to see more:

-• Providers working together to deliver care innovations; thinking ahead with us;
+• Providers working together to deliver care innovations, thinking ahead with

-• More providers rated ‘outstanding’ by the Care Quality Commission (CQC) in Torbay, reflecting improvements in the quality of care;
+• More providers rated ‘outstanding’ by the Care Quality Commission (CQC) in Torbay, reflecting improved quality of care.

-• Providers that build and use the resilience and assets of people and communities, reducing dependency and need for services;
+• Providers that build and use the resilience and assets of people and communities, reducing dependency and the need for services.

-• Providers that want to work with us to intervene early and prevent the escalation of need, so that people can maximise their health and well-being and fewer people will have to move out of their own homes to receive the care and support they require;
+• Providers who want to work with us intervene early and prevent the escalation of need so that people can maximise their health and well-being, and fewer people will have to move out of their homes to receive the care and support they require.

-• Providers offering short-term as well as long-term care options;
+• Providers offer short-term as well as long-term care

-• Providers supporting people who buy their own care, using a direct payment or personal budget;
+• Providers support people who buy their own care, using a direct payment or personal

-We also recommend that providers connect with other suppliers of services across the health and care marketplace to share best practice and identify opportunities to work together e.g. making use of each other’s skill-sets, co-location of services, sharing costs, etc.
+We also recommend that providers connect with other service suppliers across the health and care marketplace to share the best practices and identify opportunities to work together, e.g., using each other’s skill sets, co-locating services, sharing costs, etc.

-This includes working with organisations in the voluntary sector that provide services such as advice, advocacy and information signposting, or can help with engaging with the wider community (including volunteers).
+This includes working with organisations in the voluntary sector that provide services such as advice, advocacy, and information signposting and can help engage with the broader community (including volunteers).